lsgs/redcap-rest/README.md

 ```

 **Payload**
 * *Optional*: Textarea for specifying the form of the payload in JSON format.
-Piping supported.
+Piping supported, including of references to system-level token configuration.
 ```json
 {
   "consent": [consent],